openethereum/parity-ethereum/.github/CODE_OF_CONDUCT.md

 ## 9. Contact info

-You can contact Parity via Email: community@parity.io
+You can contact Parity Technologies via Email: community@parity.io

 ## 10. License and attribution